paulo308/AAAaaS_Webserver/README.md

 # envParams Branch

 It is to be used with marathon.
-The JSON file inserted in marathon to launch the container must contain main server Address and Port, as well as path for .key and .crt files of the SSL certificate for HTTPS communications.
+The JSON file inserted in marathon to launch the container must contain main server Address, Proxy Port, External Port, as well as path for .key and .crt files of the SSL certificate for HTTPS communications.
 Must run as well the run script (run.sh) present in /tmp directory.

 Example: